dyhes/zulip/docs/subsystems/html-css.md

 ## Validating CSS

-When changing any part of the Zulip CSS, it's important to check that the new CSS looks good at a wide range of screen widths, from very wide screen (e.g. 1920px) all the way down to narrow phone screens (e.g. 480px).
+When changing any part of the Aloha CSS, it's important to check that the new CSS looks good at a wide range of screen widths, from very wide screen (e.g. 1920px) all the way down to narrow phone screens (e.g. 480px).